cherali/localization/docs/sc-localization.localizationoptions.md

 setting `defaultTextDirection` is to `ltr` is NOT useful, and if you have lots of `ltr` text direction you can remove this, by setting this to `ltr` you need to define all locales that have `rtl` text direction

-also you can set all locales with text direction but you don't need to do this
+also you can set all locales with text direction, but you don't need to do this

 so, if you have lots of `ltr` text direction locales, just set define the locales that have `rtl` text direction in this object if you have lots of `rtl` text direction locales, first set `defaultTextDirection` to `rtl`<!-- -->, then define the locales that have `ltr` text direction in this object